Itishsharma/solar-explorer/README.md

-# 🌌 Solar Orbit – Animated Planetary Showcase
+# 🌌 Solar Explorer – Animated Planetary Showcase

-An interactive Solar System project made **only with HTML and CSS**.
+An interactive Solar System Explorer project made **only with HTML and CSS**.
 Explore all 8 planets with key facts and enjoy smooth, eye-catching animations when switching between them.

 ## 🚀 Features